Our goal is to share information and products that are truly helpful to renters.

 Best espresso machine for beginners

 Easily make coffees, lattes, and cappuccinos with this versatile machine, which can use pods or ground coffee.
-Some customers have had issues with the frother not working after a short period of time.
+Some customers have reported issues with the frother not working after a short period of time.

 - Uses Keurig K-cups

-- Large 60oz reservoir lets you brew several cups without a refill
+- A large 60oz reservoir lets you brew several cups without a refill

 - Energy-efficient and easy-to-clean